 Are you 25 or under and exploring your call to ministry within the Church of England?

 You may be interested in our Pastoral Assistant scheme known as the Hatfield Ministry Experience Scheme (HMES).

-We are currently looking for applicants for September 2018, and would be keen to hear from anyone interested in applying.
+We will be looking for applicants for September 2019, and would be keen to hear from anyone interested in applying.
 Here are the details for 2018; the 2019 scheme is likely to be similar: promotional flyer, the role profile and the Application form 2018.

 “It’s not every young person’s dream, but I plan to be a vicar” read Simon Watkinson’s article in The Guardian.

 ‘Young, energetic and a priest.
 Not three words you’d normally put together…’ Watch this trailer for a film about young priests in Yorkshire: Called to Lead